aws-samples/serverless-patterns/apigw-sqs-terraform/README.md

-# AWS API Gateway HTTP APIs to Amazon SQS for buffering
+# Amazon API Gateway REST APIs to Amazon SQS for buffering

 In this pattern, called "Queue based leveling", a serverless queue is introduced between your API Gateway and your workers, which can be a Lambda function for example.